Student and Teacher Programs / Classroom Resources

 How do artists create portraits?
 Students will take a close look at modern and contemporary portraiture through the lens of artists’ decisions, paying particular attention to the different approaches that artists take to their subject matter and the different processes that they use in making their art.

 Travel through the Portrait Gallery’s broad and diverse collection!
 Students will compare and contrast visual elements in portraits across different historical eras, paying particular attention to differences in style and media and to the variety of historical contributions represented.

 The Struggle for Justice

-This program showcases major cultural and political figures-from key nineteenth-century historical figures to contemporary leaders-who struggled to achieve civil rights for disenfranchised or marginalized groups.
+What does it mean to struggle for justice?
+Students will explore this question by analyzing portraits of the major cultural and political figures—from key nineteenth-century reformers to modern leaders—who struggled to achieve civil rights for disenfranchised or marginalized groups.

 smithsonian institution | privacy | copyright | sitemap | npg home

 FAX: (202) 633-8521